Unlisted Deals:

 Cash Flow from Financing Activities

-Proceeds from Issue of equity shares
+Proceeds from Issue of equity share capital

 Proceeds from issue of share warrants